 2019 Robert Lee Sutherland Seminar | Working Together for Rural Well-Being

-With a theme born out of the foundation’s new mission to transform how communities promote mental health in everyday life, this seminar was open to individuals from all walks of life who are interested in community-based approaches to addressing resilience, mental health and well-being in rural communities.
+With a theme born out of the foundation’s new mission to transform how communities promote mental health in everyday life, this seminar was open to individuals from all walks of life who were interested in community-based approaches to addressing resilience, mental health and well-being in rural communities.
 Topics included community collaboration, change, engaging historically excluded groups, social determinants of mental health, and methods for inclusive dialogue.

 Frances Dunn Butterfoss, PhD, MSEd | President, Coalitions Work